dmi3/bin/README.md

 Decription
 -----------
 Knocks to given ports with 0.5 second delay.
 Useful when default knockd delay is to short for server to react.
-Additionally displays Gun's N' Roses lyrics :)
+Additionally displays Bob Dylan's lyrics :)

 Requirements
 ------------